-Low-scoring matches often feel easier to interpret because fewer scoring events are expected.
-Yet structurally, these matches tend to exhibit higher variance, meaning outcomes can swing dramatically based on very small changes.
-This apparent contradiction stems from how scoring frequency interacts with uncertainty, not from unpredictability in the sport itself.
+Low-scoring matches often appear easier to interpret because fewer scoring events are expected.
+Structurally, however, these matches exhibit higher variance—outcomes can swing dramatically based on very small changes.
+This apparent contradiction arises from how scoring frequency interacts with uncertainty, not from unpredictability in the sport itself.

-This article explains why low-scoring matches increase variance at a system level, without focusing on decisions, strategies, or outcomes.
+This article explains why low-scoring matches increase variance at a system level, focusing on structural mechanics rather than strategies or decisions.

 What Variance Means in Match Outcomes